paichunwang/Firebase-Train-RPS/README.md

 This JavaScript based file-folder is used to demonstrate the familiarity of utilizing JQuery and Firebase in a client-server connection environment.

-This Repository contains (2) Example usage of Jquary and Firebase.
+This Repository contains (2) Example usage of jQuery and Firebase.
 The download below will contain both files.

+RPS_Game: A rock-paper-scissor game using Firebase as part of the environment.
+Train_Schedule: A listing form that utilizes Firebase as a recall for external data storage.

 ## Getting Started